 Some of the older and military harnesses cover the wires with a cloth braid or wire braid (90K JPEG), and a couple of rare braiding machines are one of the things that makes Joe's products authentically vintage.
 It's amazing to watch the braid being spun from multiple spools of tinned copper wire, as the cable is pulled up through the middle of the machine.

 Joe is also well known as a military vehicle restorer, and he showed us his M38 and his national prize-winning Dodge WC6 command car.
 There were also plenty of Jeeps waiting for attention (150K JPEG).
 Good luck Joe!

-Thanks to Joe for showing us around, and to Glenn and his wife Toni. -- Derek Redmond
+Thanks to Joe for showing us around, and to Glenn and his wife Toni.
+See the fate of Glenn's yellow DJ in 2015 New Hampshire Trail Ride on CJ3B.info. -- Derek Redmond

 Return to Tech Tips on CJ3B.info.